Skip to main content

 The façade is composed of tightly spaced, fiber-reinforced concrete panels, punctuated by modular openings that respond to the compact and rational laboratory plans.
 The three-dimensional panels will cast changing and dynamic shadows on the façade over the course of the day.
 Bright green brick accents representing the school color mark the entrances and line the main stair and lobby.

 The sophistication of the building’s scientific infrastructure is matched by its sustainable design.
-Based on International Institute for Sustainable Laboratories benchmarking, the project’s Energy Use Index is only 40% of peer buildings.
-It is also designed to anticipate the significant reduction in greenhouse gas emissions required by New York’s Climate Mobilization Act.
-The building’s systems are entirely electric and will make the laboratory operations carbon neutral through purchase of power from renewable resources, scheduled to reach 70% of the state’s energy production by 2030.
+Based on the International Institute for Sustainable Laboratories benchmarking, the project’s Energy Use Intensity is expected to be 70% of typical laboratory buildings, and 10% savings over NYC Energy Code baseline.
+The building’s systems are entirely electric and will make the laboratory operations carbon neutral through purchase of power from renewable resources.
+As a result, the project is anticipated to meet New York City’s stringent carbon emission goals of having net-zero emissions by 2050.

 The sophistication of the building’s scientific infrastructure is matched by its sustainable design.
-Based on International Institute for Sustainable Laboratories benchmarking, the project’s Energy Use Index is only 40% of peer buildings.
-It is also designed to anticipate the significant reduction in greenhouse gas emissions required by New York’s Climate Mobilization Act.
-The building’s systems are entirely electric and will make the laboratory operations carbon neutral through purchase of power from renewable resources, scheduled to reach 70% of the state’s energy production by 2030.
+Based on the International Institute for Sustainable Laboratories benchmarking, the project’s Energy Use Intensity is expected to be 70% of typical laboratory buildings, and 10% savings over NYC Energy Code baseline.
+The building’s systems are entirely electric and will make the laboratory operations carbon neutral through purchase of power from renewable resources.
+As a result, the project is anticipated to meet New York City’s stringent carbon emission goals of having net-zero emissions by 2050.

 Location